hamzajaved780/ecse437-lab4/README.md

     app.run(host='0.0.0.0', port=5000)
 ```

-This script defines a Flask API that performs addition, subtraction, multiplication, and division based on incoming POST requests.
+This script defines a python backend that performs addition, subtraction, multiplication, and division based on incoming POST requests.

 ## Set Up Docker for the Python API